-Krafft’s performances are generally mute and often based on ancient myths and the female struggles in societies throughout history.
-In Beirut she choreographed "777",2010 in the war-devastated Beirut City Centre Dome, “Along the white line”,2011 at the seashore, followed by “Salome versus Bluebeard”,2012, “After 100 Springs”,2014 (based on Igor Stravinskiy's The Rite of Spring) and "Orpheo- a breath of light",2017 were staged at Beirut´s Massrah Al Madina.
+Krafft’s performances and choreographies are generally mute and often explore natural or deserted urban spaces as a stage.
+In Beirut she choreographed major performances such as "777" in the war-devastated Beirut City Centre Dome, “Along the white line” at the seashore.
+“Salome versus Bluebeard” and “After 100 Springs” (based on Igor Stravinskiy's The Rite of Spring) were staged at Beirut´s Al Madina Theater.There she also produced, choreographed and designed "Orphe- a breath of light" in May 2017.

-Her work as an artist and choreographer has received broad local and international media coverage.
-In the past years her in depth practice and research explored mute movement, dance, design and space in relation to the social, political and cultural fabric of Lebanon and the Middle East.
+Krafft’s work as an artist and choreographer has received broad local and international coverage with reviews in various print media and broadcasts in news media.
+In the past years her in depth practice and research explored mute movement, dance, design and space in relation to the social, political and cultural fabric of Lebanon.

 She was invited to lecture and give workshops about her expertise at the University of Applied Arts -Vienna, The Theater Akademiet Norway, The University of Arts Berlin and the University of Arts London.